messageformat/messageformat/docs/api/messageformat.literal.md

 An immediately defined value.

-Always contains a string value.
-In Function arguments and options, the expeted type of the value may result in the value being further parsed as a boolean or a number.

 <b>Signature:</b>

 ```typescript
 export interface Literal
 ```

+## Remarks

+Always contains a string value.
+In Function arguments and options, the expeted type of the value may result in the value being further parsed as a boolean or a number.

 ## Properties